pedrommcarrasco/pedrommcarrasco.github.io/_posts/2018-08-24-guide-your-layout.md

 ## Time to Solve Problems

-With all the knowledge acquired, you are now able to solve the initial problem using `UILayoutGuide` instead of a *dummy view*.
+With all the knowledge acquired, you are now able to solve the initial problem using `UILayoutGuide` instead of a dummy view.

 To start off, if you were using an `UIView` for encapsulation, you would start by creating it and adding it to the hierarchy: